The generic fiber of moduli spaces of bounded local $G$-shtukas: Bounded local -shtukas

+where the right hand side is the BD-Grassmannian associated with $G$ of \cite[Definition~3.3]{Richarz13}.
+Here we use that $G$ extends by \cite[Lemma~3.1]{Richarz13} to a smooth affine, group scheme $G_X$ on a smooth connected curve $X$ over $\BF_q$ on which $\BF_q\dbl z\dbr$ is identified with the completion of the local ring at a point $x\in X$.
+The map $\Spec R\to X$ comes from the inclusion $\BF_q\dbl z\dbr\into R, z\mapsto\zeta$.
+The isomorphism~\eqref{eqcompbdr} also induces a comparison between specific bounds with global Schubert varieties of \cite{Richarz13}, compare Example \ref{exboundmu}. \end{remark}

 We now define bounds by requiring minimal conditions needed to obtain the results of this article.
 In Remark \ref{DefBDLocal'} we will discuss further conditions that seem reasonable to impose, but that we do not need to assume in this article.
-We will then also describe more explicitly which bounds can arise.
-Note that our definition is related to, but more restrictive than the one in \cite[Definitions~4.5 and 4.8]{AH_Local}.
+We will then also describe more explicitly which bounds can arise, and in Examples~\ref{exboundmu} and \ref{ExConstantG} we will give a more specific class of bounds that depend on cocharacters of the generic fiber of $G$.